clp-research/slurk/docs/slurk_deployment.rst

 Before spinning up slurk, we need a proper database.
 For our case, we chose postgres.
-When using the postgres docker container and the slurk docker container, the two container probably can't see each other, so we use `docker-compose <https://docs.docker.com/compose/>`_ here.
+When using the postgres docker container and the slurk docker container, the two containers probably can't see each other, so we use `docker-compose <https://docs.docker.com/compose/>`_ here.
 We want to host slurk on port 5000 and connect it to the postgres database.
 The database should be persistent, so a volume for the data has to be mounted.
 This is the ``docker-compose.yml`` file we end up with: